Benisgo/Symbolic11/README.md

 ![Symbolic11 Logo](path/to/your/logo.png)

-Symbolic11 is a user-friendly tool that provides a graphical interface for creating symbolic, hard, and junction links on Windows 10 and 11.
-The tool is designed with a look and feel inspired by Windows 11 for a pleasant and familiar user experience.
+Symbolic11 is a user-friendly GUI tool for Windows 10 and 11 that simplifies the process of creating symbolic, hard, and junction links.
+Designed with the sleek and familiar interface of Windows 11, Symbolic11 provides a modern and intuitive experience for users interacting with the `mklink` command.

 ## Features

-- Create symbolic links for files and folders.
+- **Create Links:** Easily generate symbolic links for files and folders, hard links for files, and junction links for folders.
-- Create hard links for files.
-- Create junction links for folders.
-- Windows 11-inspired design for a modern and intuitive experience.
+- **Windows 11 Design:** Crafted with a sleek and familiar interface similar to Windows 11 for a pleasant user experience.
+- **Information Bar:** Receive real-time status updates and confirmation messages in the information bar.
+- **Cross-Version Compatibility:** Compatible with both Windows 10 and Windows 11 operating systems.
+- **Open Source:** Released under the [GNU GENERAL PUBLIC LICENSE Version 3](LICENSE.txt).

 ## Prerequisites